 Sometimes I forget that animal testing for drugs, household products and cosmetics isn’t a dated concept.

 The practice is alive and well, and I’m ashamed to say I have more than a few of these companies’ products in my home now, including those from:

 Visit PETA for the full list.

 Ready to take a stand and stock your cabinets with cruelty-free products?

 The age of technology is making that easier than ever.
 Now you can download the free Cruelty-Cutter app on your iPhone or Android.
 It lets you scan a product for an instant update about its animal-testing status.

 Or you can choose from a list of cruelty-free companies, such as:

 - Paul Mitchell

-There are also a couple of brands that don’t test on animals but are owned by companies that do test on animals, such as Burt’s Bees and NYX.
+There are also a that don’t test on animals but are owned by companies that do test on animals, such as Burt’s Bees and NYX.